 Since its launch, SHARP has filled a major gap and spans short-, intermediate-, and long-term research training in the region.

 Building on the pillars of its core curriculum, SHARP has been granted a five-year renewal from the NIH to expand its impact with new aims and activities.
 These aims reflect dynamic changes in our societies, national health priorities, advances in information technology, and the health research landscape.

 SHARP Instructional strategies in the blended format will be founded on educational technologies that answer students’ needs while retaining authenticity of content quality.
 Courses content will be delivered through a series of highly interactive lectures where students will be given the opportunity to interact with the content and explore a specific topic.
 Complex topics will be delivered through more varied formats such as animated videos.
 As part of their learning, students will also be involved in highly engaging activities that foster real life conversations and skills that are at the heart of leaning.

 The mission of the Scholars in HeAlth Research Program (SHARP) at the American University of Beirut (AUB) is "to provide superior didactic education complemented with state-of-the-art interactive and practical training in health research, with a focus on non-communicable diseases research.
 It is intended for physicians and other health care professionals, to improve and advance the health care agenda for non-communicable diseases in Lebanon and the region."

-- Specific Aim 1: Redesign and deliver the Summer Certificate into a Blended format to enhance flexibility
+- Specific Aim 1: Redesign and deliver the Summer Diploma into a Blended format to enhance flexibility

 - Specific Aim 2: Develop and deliver new advanced quantitative methods modules such as Introduction to Data Science, Global Health and Cardiovascular Diseases, Longitudinal Correlated Measures and Survival Analyses